 Brow lift or browpexy is a large part of a facial plastic surgery practice.

-This procedure is relatively straightforward to carry out in terms of its classical approach where excess skin is resected and the forehead skin is repositioned to a higher level.
-The incisions are placed along a line within the hair-bearing scalp if the hairline is low.
+This procedure is relatively straightforward in terms of its classical approach, where excess skin is resected, and the forehead skin is repositioned to a higher level.
+If the hairline is low, the incisions are placed along a line within the hair-bearing scalp.
 A hairline incision is used in patients with a high hairline.
 These two approaches are most commonly used in women.
-In men, a third option is the mid brow lift where an incision is made in a deep brow furrow on the forehead, and an ellipse of skin is removed.
-A direct brow lift, where the incision is made at the upper margin of the eyebrows, is rarely performed.
+In men, a third option is a mid-brow lift, where an incision is made in a deep brow furrow on the forehead, and an ellipse of skin is removed.
+A direct brow lift is rarely performed, where the incision is made at the upper margin of the eyebrows.
 Both mid- and direct brow lifts may leave a visible scar, and they are more commonly used for functional brow surgery in patients who have significant brow drooping contributing to a disturbance of vision.

-The newest approach is the endoscopic brow lift where several small incisions are placed behind the hairline and an endoscope is used for visualisation during elevation of the forehead skin.
-With the endoscope under the forehead flap, the surgeon releases soft tissue from the lower brow, allowing repositioning and fixation of the skin more higher.
-The results are less dramatic, but it is an excellent technique in the younger patient who prefers more natural and less-defined changes.
+The newest approach is the endoscopic brow lift, where several small incisions are placed behind the hairline, and an endoscope is used for visualisation during the elevation of the forehead skin.
+With the endoscope under the forehead flap, the surgeon releases soft tissue from the lower brow, allowing repositioning and fixation of the skin to be higher.
+The results are less dramatic, but it is an excellent technique for younger patients who prefer more natural and less defined changes.

 Otoplasty